 The two ways to provide integrated automation for lab protocols are:

 - Workstation-based integrated automation: The liquid handling system is the “hub” that provides the pipetting and the plate movement.
 Peripherals integrate directly to the liquid handling robot.

 - Distributed integrated automation: A separate robot arm is the “hub” and provides the connection between the liquid handling system and the other peripherals.

 The most cost-effective and space-efficient solution handles the task with the least hardware.
 Liquid handling workstations are powerful pieces of equipment for the lab.
 Complex protocols can be performed on many samples in a tight space.
 Do you have a limited number of protocols that can use a couple of smaller peripherals?
 Then a workstation-centered integration approach may be your best option.

-a plate manipulator arm for moving plates around the deck and to/from peripheral devices.
+- a plate manipulator or gripper arm for moving plates around the deck and to/from peripheral devices.